jeremyschulman/netbox-plugin-auth-saml2/README.md

 This repository provides a Netbox plugin that can be used to integrate with a SAML SSO system, such as Okta.

-*NOTE: This approach uses a reverse-proxy URL rewrite so that the standard Netbox login button will redirect the User to the SSO system.
-Please refer to the example [nginx.conf](nginx.conf) file*
+*NOTE: This approach uses a reverse-proxy URL rewrite so that the standard Netbox Login will redirect the User to the SSO system.
+Please refer to the example [nginx.conf](nginx.conf) file.*

 ## System Requirements